KartikTalwar/gmail.js/README.md

 #### gmail.check.is_horizontal_split()

-Returns `True` if the pane split mode is horiontal `False` otherwise
+Returns `True` if the pane split mode is horizontal `False` otherwise

 #### gmail.check.are_shortcuts_enabled()